Houston Motorcycle Accident Attorney

 Being involved in any type of a car or motorcycle accident is very frightening.
 When you are riding a motorcycle, your injuries may not be immediately evident.
 This is one of the reasons it is so important to see a doctor as soon as possible after the accident.
 Even if you are not able to reach your personal care physician, take the time to go to the emergency room.
 Photographs of bruises, scrapes, lacerations, and other injuries should be photographed if possible.

-When the legal matter you are facing is important, ask for a free consultation with an experienced personal injury litigation lawyer who has the time to discuss your situation with you, explain your options and represent you.
+When the legal matter you are facing is important, ask for a free consultation with an experienced personal injury litigation and car accident lawyer who has the time to discuss your situation with you, explain your options and represent you.
 Contact the litigation attorneys at the law firm of Michael P. Fleming & Associates, P.C.